 For the first time, reading ranges of up to 6 meters are possible – The Gen2 protocol ensures standardized application!

-French semiconductor developer Asygn will present the brand new IC AS3213 at the RFID & Wireless IoT tomorrow 2020 LIVE.
+French semiconductor developer Asygn will present the brand new IC AS3213 at the RFID & Wireless IoT tomorrow 2020 DIGITAL.

 Nicolas Delorme, CTO at Asygn, reports: "The AS3213 is the first UHF RFID chip that can measure bending strengths of materials completely passively, without any additional components and can transmit the acquired data to conventional UHF RFID readers over ranges of up to six meters".